-- With the advancement of technology, it has now become even more efficient to choose right candidate out of thousands of applicants which also introduces us to the concept of using keywords and SEO optimized resume.
-This will ensure you that your resume stands out from the rest of the applicant while keeping in mind the gist nature of resume is maintained throughout.
+- With the advancement of technology, it has now become even more efficient to choose the right candidate out of thousands of applicants which also introduces us to the concept of using keywords and SEO optimized resume.
+This will ensure that your resume stands out from the rest of the applicants while keeping in mind the gist nature of resume maintains throughout.

-- A biodata usually consists of your personal data like your name, age, academic details, caste, creed, gender and other sensitive information which you may otherwise not disclose to others.
+- A biodata usually consists of your data like your name, age, academic details, caste, creed, gender and other sensitive information which you may otherwise not disclose to others.
 After writing down those things, you then proceed to academic achievements and then your life experiences and other activities in chronological order.
-Due to the sensitivity of the data, this type of format is only used in the institute where it is essential like when you apply for any government issued card like driving license or bank acount etc.
+Due to the sensitivity of the data, this type of format only uses in the institute where it is essential like when you apply for any government-issue card like driving license or bank account, etc.

 - You must be careful when you are submitting such information and make sure that the information will be secured and protected in every manner.

-- Unlike other formats, a biodata does not have much in terms of formatting and in most of the cases the format is provided by the institution.
-This makes it easy to collect data in very sequential manner.
+- Unlike other formats, a biodata does not have much in terms of formatting and in most of the cases, the format provides by the institution.
+This makes it easy to collect data in a very sequential manner.
 One can even employ computers to collect and record data in electronic format.
-Also, this format does not do much in the case of explaining the skills as it is not tailored according to the need of the company although it does prove an ample amount of information about one’s skills and talents
+Also, this format does not do much in the case of explaining the skills as it does not tailor according to the need of the company although it does prove an ample amount of information about one’s skills and talents

-- A biodata can range from about 1 page to 3 page depending on the quantity of information required by the institute.
+- A biodata can range from about 1 to 3 pages depending on the quantity of information required by the institute.

 - CV or curriculum vitae is the longest of all formats.
-It is used to write in detail about the life events.
-It is generally used by fresh graduates, or someone who is changing their line of career or for academic requirements.
-It is documented within 3 to 6 pages.
-It is accompanied by a cover letter which covers the gist of the cv.
-The contents are generalized in nature and are not tailored made for different companies.
+It uses to write in detail about life events.
+It generally uses by fresh graduates, or someone who is changing their line of career or for academic requirements.
+And It documents within 3 to 6 pages.
+It is accompanied by a cover letter which covers the gist of the CV.
+The content generalizes and not tailor-made for different companies.
 It serves to give an overall picture of the person rather than identifying certain set skill required for the job.

 - Resume means summary and it is the shortest of all the formats.
 It hardly extends beyond 1 page.
-It is generally used in industry due to the convenience of skimming through details and identifying the right candidate for further stages of qualification in the shortest span of time.
-Unlike cv, it has lots of option for formatting and it is customized according to the requirement of the job position.
-It is used by those persons who already have job experiences and are currently hunting for another job.
+It generally uses in the industry due to the convenience of skimming through details and identifying the right candidate for further stages of qualification in the shortest period.
+Unlike a CV, it has lots to format, and it customizes according to the requirement of the job position.
+It uses by those persons who already have job experiences and are currently hunting for another job.

 - Biodata stands for biographical data.
 It consists of personal information like name, age, sex, date of birth and other sensitive information.
-Its use is nowadays limited to government institutes where one is expected to submit such information.
+Its usage is nowadays limit to government institutes where one expect to submit such information.
 Biodata makes it easy to collect such data as they are simple in format and can be easily checked either manually or with the help of a computer.

 So this is the different types of formats that are currently in use.
-Now that you are aware of these formats and on what occasion they are used, you can make the wise decision of using correct format while applying for the job.
+Now that you are aware of these formats and on what occasion they use, you can make the wise decision of using correct format while applying for the job.